Rosemary Rodriguez

 Rosemary Rodriguez is an American film and television director.
 She directed the 2015 film Silver Skies starring George Hamilton.
-She graduated from Brandeis University in 1983.
+She graduated from Brandeis University.

 Acts of Worship

 In 2001 Rodriguez wrote, produced and directed a feature film called Acts of Worship, about a young woman struggling with drug addiction.
-The film was nominated for, and won, numerous independent film awards as well as film festival awards.
+The film premiered at The Sundance Film Festival and was nominated for, and won, numerous independent film awards, including the John Cassavetes Award for Best Feature Film.
+It went on to many more film festival awards, including Best Film, Best Director and Best Actress (Ana Reeder) at The Santa Barbara Film Festival.

 Television career

-Rodriguez has worked as a director on many United States television series, including The Walking Dead, Third Watch, Law & Order, Rescue Me, Castle, Criminal Minds, Undercovers, Without a Trace, Elementary and Jessica Jones.
-Recently she has directed episodes of two CBS drama series: The Good Wife and Blue Bloods, as well as episode 2 in the 8th season and episode 4 of the 9th season of the AMC show The Walking Dead.
+Rodriguez has worked as a director on many United States television series, including Your Honor, starring Bryan Cranston, HBO’s Peacemaker with John Cena, Dickinson with Hailee Steinfeld, Truth Be Told with Octavia Spencer, The Walking Dead, Third Watch, Law & Order, Rescue Me, Castle, Criminal Minds, Undercovers, Without a Trace, Elementary and Jessica Jones.
+She directed 18 episodes of the drama series: The Good Wife and Blue Bloods, as well as episode 7 of the 7th Season, episode 2 in the 8th season, episode 4 of the 9th season of the AMC show The Walking Dead.